 Keep in mind that the additional leverage you get from working with an outsourced partner is that you have flexibility in your team.
 This means that your payroll is not necessarily a fixed cost, but can become variable depending on your needs.
-Thanks to ramp-up or ramp-down clauses, as well a wide range of services you can use on-demand instead of having one full-time dedicated resource on the long-term, you can minimize costs and maximize resources while still having the team you need, when you need it.
+Thanks to ramp-up or ramp-down clauses, as well as a wide range of services you can use on-demand instead of having one full-time dedicated resource on the long-term, you can minimise costs and maximise resources while still having the team you need, when you need it.

 - Risk-free trial